 So, how can we start helping students learn these important research skills?

-My 2018 post Five Tips for Teaching Students How to Research and Filter Information outlines a five-step approach to tackling the research process.
+My popular post Five Tips for Teaching Students How to Research and Filter Information outlines a five-step approach to tackling the research process.

 Want more details on this five step research process?
 I can email you a copy of an eBook I put together.
 It includes three posters to use in your classroom.
 Enter your details here.